 It was a ruined gopuram and the outer boundary wall that I saw first.
-And then I saw the submerged small temple just at the main entrance of the temple.
+Then, I saw the submerged small temple just at the main entrance of the temple.
 Cyclone Nilam had just visited a couple of days before me.
 It left the temple flooded, which I later learned is a usual feature after rains.
-Ground level around the temple has gone up leaving the temple in a depression and the water naturally flows inside from all directions.
+Ground-level around the temple has gone up leaving the temple in a depression and the water naturally flows inside from all directions.

 When a villager told me that to go inside the temple I will have to wade through water.
-I was skeptical and I wanted to believe that there must be a way to reach the high platformed corridor surrounding the temple.
+I was skeptical.
+I wanted to believe that there must be a way to reach the high platformed corridor surrounding the temple.
 No, there was no way.
-And once I stepped into the water, it really did not matter.
+Once I stepped into the water, it really did not matter.
 I walked around the temple with my camera, and both of us were happy and smiling.

 Shiva & Chola Temples

 This is the only temple I saw on this trail that has latticed windows with a reverse swastika and alternate square design.
-Red and Green paint has been left untouched in places gives an indication that probably the unsculpted parts of the temple walls were painted once.
-How you wish these temples could be restored to their original glory.
+Red and Green paint has been left untouched in places giving an indication that probably the unsculpted parts of the temple walls were painted once.
+How you wish these temples could be restored to their original glory?

-Pillars with bases carved as Yalis is another unique feature of this temple.
-Though you do see a similar carving at Mahabalipuram as well.
-Yali is a mythical animal with the face of an elephant, body of a lion, ears of a pig, horns of a goat and tail of a cow.
+Pillars with bases carved as Yalis are another unique feature of this temple.
+Though you do see a similar carving at Mahabalipuram and Kanchipuram as well.
+Yali is a mythical animal with the face of an elephant, the body of a lion, the ears of a pig, the horns of a goat, and the tail of a cow.

 Next to the main temple is a Devi shrine, contemporary to the main temple.
 It is dedicated to Periya Nayaki Amman.
 Unfortunately, it was even more badly flooded than the main temple and I could not go in.

 It may have been part of the larger temple complex, but as of now stands detached from the temple.